 - LDWF will create a Fishery Management Plan.
 The FMP will include the following information: how shrimp fisheries are monitored and managed in Louisiana state waters; stock assessment of shrimp; information on bycatch and retained species; habitat effects; ecosystem management; long-term objectives and research needs; regulatory processes and enforcement effectiveness.

-- LDWF will compile information on management of sea turtle interactions with the shrimp fishery (all gears) in state waters and release this information when allowed by the Deepwater Horizon oil spill litigation.
+- LDWF will compile information on sea turtles in state waters and release this information when allowed by the Deepwater Horizon oil spill litigation.